ltratt/try_repeat/README.md

 # try_repeat

-`try_repeat` tries to run a command *n* times, aborting early if the command fails.
+`try_repeat` tries to run a command *n* times, exiting early if the command exits with a non-zero return code.
 This is useful when trying to find intermittent failures in a command.

 # Usage